 Codex Consort (w/ Emmanuel Cremer)

-Codex Consort created on October 2018 between Athens/Marseilles.
-Its a collaboration based on cello and double bass.
-Emmanuel met George during his first visit in Greece.
-Since then they play together giving performances as a duet and offering a series of masterclass/workshop for free improvisation in music and sound (more info here)
+Codex Consort duet, a collaboration of cello and double bass, was founded in October 2018, and is based in Athens and Marseilles.
+Emmanuel met George during his first visit in Greece; since then, they perform together and offer a series of improvisational music and sound master classes and workshops.
+(More info here)

-Currently Codex Consort prepares the release for their first album as Duet and working on collaborations with many musicians of the European Free Improvisation Scene.
+Codex Consort are currently preparing for the release of their first album and are collaborating with several musicians of the European free improvisation scene.

-On March Codex Consort begun a series of performances with Julyen Hamilton.
-This special trio give performances in Cooperative Dance Studio “Wrong Movement” in Athens.
+In March, Codex Consort have embarked on a series of performances with Julyen Hamilton.
+This special trio performs regularly at the Cooperative Dance Studio “Wrong Movement” in Athens.

 About Emmanuel Cremer